Research | Research Policies | Sponsored Research Policy | NDU

 Preamble

-In conformity with its mission as a non-profit educational institution, Notre Dame University – Louaize has always welcomed an added external support for research activities, projects and/or programs.
-Such support is essential because it facilitates the students’ and/or faculty’s pursuit of knowledge and its appropriate practical application.
+In alignment with its mission as a non-profit educational institution, Notre Dame University-Louaize (NDU) has always embraced external support for research activities, projects, and/or programs.
+This support is vital as it enables students and faculty to pursue knowledge and its practical applications effectively.

 Definition